 How to Create a Killer Brochure

-For me and most marketeers like myself, brochures are one such important ammo without which our marketing arsenal is always incomplete.
+For me and most marketers like myself, brochures are one such important ammo without which our marketing arsenal is always incomplete.

 Brainstorm with marketing team